NZ vs US turf ryegrass

 The third advantage, is that Poa annua blends into the mid-green foliage of the Mediterranean cultivars.
 This is in contrast to the Continental turf type perennial ryegrass cultivars where it sticks out like the proverbial.

-Graduated from Newcastle University with an Hons Degree in Soil Science in 1988, Jerry then worked for the Sports Turf Research Institute (STRI) as a turf agronomist before emigrating to Australia in 1993.
+Jerry has an Hons Degree in Soil Science (1988) from Newcastle Upon Tyne University.
+He then worked as a turf agronomist for the Sports Turf Research Institute (STRI) until 1993.

-He followed this by gaining a Grad Dip in Business Management from UTS.
-He has worked in a number of management roles for companies as diverse as Samsung Australia, Arthur Yates and Paton Fertilizers.
+He gained a Grad Dip in Business Management from UTS in 1999.
+He has held a number of technical roles for companies such as Arthur Yates (Commercial Technical Manager) and Paton Fertilizers (Organic, turf specialty and controlled release fertiliser) portfolios.

-He has always had a strong affinity with the Australian sports turf industry and as a result he established Gilba Solutions as an independent sports turf consultancy in 1993.
-Jerry has written over 100 articles and two books on a wide range of topics such as Turf Pesticides and Nutrition which have been published in Australia and overseas.
+In 2013 he established Gilba Solutions as independent sports turf consultants and turf agronomists.
+Jerry has written over 100 articles and two books on a wide range of topics such as Turf Pesticides and turfgrass Nutrition which have been published in Australia and overseas.